 Here we assume you already have a working knowledge of basic VAT principles.
 It’s a quick overview to answer our most frequently asked questions.

 So, firstly you may have noticed your auction invoice looks different to a retail invoice that you’d receive when buying whisky from a shop.
-When you buy and sell spirits in our auction the transaction falls under Auctioneers’ Scheme for antiques and collectors’ items.
+When you buy and sell spirits, wines and memorabilia in our auction the transaction falls under Auctioneers’ Scheme for antiques and collectors’ items.

 In short, this means that you are not charged VAT on the hammer price of the spirits you buy and sell – saving you 20% – VAT is charged only on a the value of the services (or ‘margin’) that we’ve supplied to you.